janmonschke/janmonschke.github.com/content/blog/2023-01-09-23-webmentions-in-gatsby/index.md

 <link rel="webmention" href="https://webmention.io/janmonschke.com/webmention" />
 ```

-Add that to your site's `<head/>` and other sites can immediately start sending webmentions of your site to webmention.io.
+Add that to your site's `<head/>` and other sites can immediately start sending mentions of your site to webmention.io.

 ![webmention.io collects webmentions for your site from external sites](webmention_io_diagram.svg)

 The collected webmentions can be queried through webmention.io's API.
-When there's an API, there's a way to embed them onto my blog.
-That's great.
+And when there's an API, there's a way to embed those mentions onto my blog.
+That's great!

 But! *There had to be a but, of course.*

 My initial problem was that discussions were happening on social media.
 Social media sites do sadly not send webmentions.
 Neither Twitter, nor Mastodon[^1].
 So how do the sites mentioned above get their likes and mentions from social media?

 ### brid.gy
-Of course there is a service that solves this problem: [brid.gy](https://brid.gy/)
+Of course there is another service that solves this problem: [brid.gy](https://brid.gy/)

 ![Bridgy sits in between social media sites and your webmentions](bridgy_diagram.svg)